 Missouri Safety and Emissions: What You Need To Know

-The state of Missouri requires safety and emissions inspections for most vehicles.
+The state of Missouri requires an emission and safety inspection be completed for most vehicles.
 When it comes to keeping your vehicle on the road in Missouri, there are two main types of testing that you need to be aware of: safety inspections and emissions testing.
 Both are required to keep your vehicle registered, so it’s important to know what to expect.

 Both types of inspections are essential, and we at Telle Tire are here to help you through the process.
 We’ll ensure your vehicle is up to par so you can focus on the road ahead.
 Here’s why they’re necessary, as well as rules and exemptions to know.